VersionClimber/VersionClimber/README.rst

     VersionClimber can consider also **binary** packages released on public repository such as `PyPi <https://pypi.python.org/pypi>`_ or       `conda-forge <https://conda-forge.github.io/>`_.

     The versions of a package are formed by all the commits on *git* or *svn*.
-    However, if the package have been released and versionned with `Semantic Versionning <http://semver.org/>`_, these tags can be retrieve and versions can be explored hierarchically.
+    However, if the package have been released and versioned with `Semantic Versioning <http://semver.org/>`_, these tags can be retrieved and versions can be explored hierarchically.

 2. Order the packages from highest priority to lowest where more recent versions of higher priority packages are preferred over more recent versions of lower priority ones.